gajus/eslint-plugin-jsdoc/.README/rules/check-examples.md

 directives which are not used (and thus not needed).
 Defaults to `true`.
 Corresponds to ESLint's [`--report-unused-disable-directives`](https://eslint.org/docs/user-guide/command-line-interface#--report-unused-disable-directives).

-Inline ESLint config within `@example` JavaScript is allowed, though the disabling of ESLint directives which are not needed by the resolved rules will be reported as with the ESLint `--report-unused-disable-directives` command.
+Inline ESLint config within `@example` JavaScript is allowed (or within `@default`, etc.), though the disabling of ESLint directives which are not needed by the resolved rules will be reported as with the ESLint `--report-unused-disable-directives` command.

 #### Options for Determining ESLint Rule Applicability (`allowInlineConfig`, `noDefaultExampleRules`, `matchingFileName`, `configFile`, `checkEslintrc`, and `baseConfig`)

-The following options determine which individual ESLint rules will be applied to the JavaScript found within the `@example` tags (as determined to be applicable by the above regex options).
+The following options determine which individual ESLint rules will be applied to the JavaScript found within the `@example` tags (as determined to be applicable by the above regex options) or for the other tags checked by `checkDefaults`, `checkParams`, or `checkProperties` options.
 They are ordered by decreasing precedence:

 * `allowInlineConfig` - If not set to `false`, will allow inline config within the `@example` to override other config.
 Defaults